Ajay K. Sood: Other research efforts

-Sood has also experimented with soft condensed matter like micelle composed viscoelastic gels which establish a deterministic spatiotemporal chaotic dynamics in the nonlinear flow regime.
-He has also invented an ultrasensitive immunoassay by subjecting colloids to an electrical field, thus generating nonequilibrium phenomena, an invention that has relevance to the medical field.
-He has developed a medical diagnostic kit, too, which is said to be useful for the diagnosis of diseases across the spectrum.
+Sood has also experimented with soft condensed matter like micelle composed viscoelastic gels.
+He developed an ultrasensitive immunoassay by subjecting colloids to an electrical field, thus generating nonequilibrium phenomena.
+He has developed a medical diagnostic kit.

 Sood is now working on the modalities of enhancing the viscosity of a material by adding nanotubes without increasing its weight.
-This will, for example, enable us to make lighter weight bullet proof vests with increased efficiency.

 Academic fellowships and positions

-Sood is a fellow of many science academies and institutions such as the Indian Academy of Sciences (FASc) (1991), the Indian National Science Academy (FNA) (1996), The World Academy of Sciences (FTWAS) (2002) and the National Academy of Sciences, India (FNASc) (1995) and holds the Bhatnagar Chair of the Council of Scientific and Industrial Research.
-He is the incumbent Secretary General of The World Academy of Sciences and a former President of the Indian Academy of Sciences from 2010 to 2012 and the Vice-President of the Indian National Science Academy from 2008 to 2010.
+Sood is a fellow of science academies and institutions such as the Indian Academy of Sciences (FASc) (1991), the Indian National Science Academy (FNA) (1996), The World Academy of Sciences (FTWAS) (2002) and the National Academy of Sciences, India (FNASc) (1995) and holds the Bhatnagar Chair of the Council of Scientific and Industrial Research.
+He is the incumbent Secretary General of The World Academy of Sciences and a former President of the Indian Academy of Sciences from 2010 to 2012 and the vice-president of the Indian National Science Academy from 2008 to 2010.
 He also served as a member of the Asia-Pacific Academy of Materials in 2008.

-Sood is an executive editor of the international journal, Solid State Communications, with a SCImago Journal Rank (SJR) of 0.874.